Prepay Mortgage or Increase Retirement Savings?

 The next thing to consider is the safety of your investment.
 “I’m more concerned with the return OF my money than the return ON my money.”
 I don’t know who said it first, but he or she was right.
 Here prepaying the mortgage comes out ahead.
 There’s no question that a dollar prepaid on your mortgage reduces your mortgage by that amount.
 Short of theft, there’s no way to lose your investment by prepaying.

 Investing in your 401k or IRA can be a bit more risky.
-Many people limit themselves to insured CD’s or other ‘guaranteed’ investments.
+Many people limit themselves to insured CDs or other ‘guaranteed’ investments.
 But others, looking for a higher return, take more risk.
 That’s not to say that risk is bad.
 But you need to factor that risk into your decision.

 The biggest variable in deciding between prepaying your mortgage or investing in your retirement is also the hardest to quantify.
 That involves the question of when you will need to have the money available to you.
-Unless you can see the future this will be an area where your ‘best guess’ will have to do.
+Unless you can see the future, this will be an area where your ‘best guess’ will have to do.

-Under certain circumstances you can ‘borrow’ money from your 401k plan.
+Under certain circumstances, you can ‘borrow’ money from your 401k plan.
 But there are rules to follow.
 (See Expert Interview: How a 401k Loan Affects Future Wealth.)

-Being debt free in times of economic upheaval can be a real advantage.
+Being debt-free in times of economic upheaval can be a real advantage.
 Many people who had a little money did quite well during the Depression.
 But many who owed just a little lost almost everything.
 We may never have another depression like The Great Depression.
-But if you’re debt free, there will always be more financial opportunities available to you than the person who’s heavily burdened by debt.
+But if you’re debt-free, there will always be more financial opportunities available to you than the person who’s heavily burdened by debt.

 This is a case of choosing between two good answers.
 The only ‘wrong’ answer is to not save any of your money.
 That’s the one answer where you’ll definitely lose!

-Reviewed October 2022
+Reviewed October 2023

 About the Author

-Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
-He's the author of How to Conquer Debt No Matter How Much You Have and he's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
+Gary Foreman is the former owner and editor of The Dollar Stretcher.
+He's the author of How to Conquer Debt No Matter How Much You Have and has been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.

 We respect your privacy.
 Unsubscribe at any time.